Positions can be confusing when it comes to trading strategies.

 High volume indicates lots of trading activity in large positions.

-Lots of different stock charts exist, but I prefer candlesticks.
+Lots of different stock charts exist, but I prefer candlestick.
 They’re packed with information you can digest quickly, which makes them ideal for sussing out your next play.

 Keep in mind, though, that even charts can deceive you.
 I’ve seen patterns play out over and over again, and then suddenly stop.